mgimond/Spatial_pre2021/_book/A1-Data-Manipulation.md

 ## Geocoding street addresses {-}

 The package `ggmap` offers a geocoding function called `mutate_geocode` which will take a table with physical addresses and create a new table with latitude and longitude values for those addresses.
 The new table also contains all other columns of the input table.
-The function makes use of Google Maps' API.
+The function makes use of Data Science Toolkit API.

 Let's first create a new data table with addresses for a few liberal arts colleges in the state of Maine.